Matus-Dubrava/aws/VPC_1/README.md

 -   logically isolated from other VPCs on AWS
 -   you can have one or more IP address subnets inside a VPC

-VPC can span only one region (we can't have one VPC that spans serveral regions), but we can connect them via VPC peering.
+VPC can span only one region (we can **NOT** have one VPC that spans serveral regions), but we can connect them via VPC peering.

-We can have multiple subnets inside of one VPC, and one subnet can span only one Availability Zone (we can have one subnet stretched across two or more AZs), but we can have multiple subnets inside of one AZ.
+We can have multiple subnets inside of one VPC, and one subnet can span only one Availability Zone (we can **NOT** have one subnet stretched across two or more AZs), but we can have multiple subnets inside of one AZ.
 Similarly, we can have more VPC inside on a single region (but there is a limit of 5 VPC per region per account).

 ## Types